 Whether you’re an opera buff or not, visiting the Budapest Opera House is a must!
-Located in the city center on the prestigious Andrássy Avenue, the National Opera is surrounded by numerous restaurants and luxury shops.
+Located in the city center on the prestigious Andrássy Avenue, the Hungarian National Opera is an iconic institution of the city.

 The Exterior of the Budapest Opera